 Your child may be rejecting you because her actions are creating cognitive dissonance.
 That is, she knows she’s not behaving as she should–and it’s easier for her to blame or reject you than to come to grips with her disappointment in herself.

 Easy to say all this, right?
 But how?
 How do you develop tough enough skin to let the insults, the hurtful words, the utter rejection just roll off your back and not affect you?
+Her abandonment may not be obvious.
 Deanne’s answer is this: I had to learn to really love myself.
-To accept myself and recognize that I’m doing my best.
+To accept me and recognize that I’m doing my best.
 I learned that it’s okay that I’m not perfect, that I make mistakes just like everyone else.
-And with that acceptance I realize that I parent according to my conscience.
+And with that acceptance, I realize that I parent according to my conscience.
 I live my life the way I know is right for me, and I parent the way I know is right for my children.
 When a child rejects me and I’m not in a strong enough place to let it just slide off my back, I know I have a place to turn.
 I turn to myself, and I turn to my God.
 Thick skin comes from confidence, knowing I’m living as I should.

 More From the Walkers: